0

 7 Traditional Emirati Foods To Try in Dubai

 Dubai is home to thousands of immigrants, and as such, is one of the most cosmopolitan cities in the world.
 The city’s multiculturalism is highly evident in its local food scene, an impressive smorgasbord of international cuisine.
 You’ll find the best Lebanese restaurants in Dubai as well as Japanese, American, Indian, Italian, French, Chinese, Philippine and many more.
-But even with the abundance of international fare, you still need to experience some traditional Emirati foods in Dubai: the highlights of a simple, filling, spice-forward cuisine reflecting regional influences.
+But even with the abundance of international fare, you still need to experience some traditional UAE food in Dubai: the highlights of a simple, filling, spice-forward cuisine reflecting regional influences.

 Balaleat (not always heart-shaped!).
 Photo by Krista/Flickr.